Froas/rails-restart/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+In this project I am trying to cover railstutorial.jp and something else.
+Try to use my accumulated knowledge to create and deploy something interesting.
+It is a study project.

+Ruby

-* Ruby version
+Ruby on Rails

-* System dependencies

-* Configuration

-* Database creation
+GIT

+Heroku

+Bootstrap 5

-* Database initialization
+Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+Deployment instructionsRails

-* ...